 20 Most Colorful Freshwater Aquarium Fish

-Colorful Tropical Fish
+Vibrant Tropical Fish

 The aquarium hobby is all about creating an attractive, healthy tank stocked with beautiful fish.
 While many tank owners don’t mind the mundane maintenance required to keep an aquarium running, what they really love is the time spent kicking back and enjoying their creation.
 It’s very relaxing, and there is a certain sense of pride in a job well done.